ai translated

 The objectives of the MPS are:

-The breakdown of the plan is fundamental and is based on coefficients derived from historical analysis.
+The disaggregation of the plan is essential and is based on coefficients derived from historical analysis.
 The planning structure varies depending on the strategy:

-ATP is defined as the stock and planned orders not yet used to fulfill customer orders.
+ATP is defined as the planned inventory and orders not yet used to fulfill customer orders.
 It does not consider commitments arising from the forecast but only from confirmed customer orders.
 There are two types:

-To properly manage commitments to the customer, an essential element for reliability and service level.
+To properly manage commitments to customers, an essential element for reliability and service level.

-Crucial is the definition of planning time fences (PTFs), which stabilize the plan and prevent constant changes—one of the main causes of inefficiency and hidden costs.
+Crucial to this is the definition of planning time fences (PTFs), which stabilize the plan and prevent constant changes—one of the main causes of inefficiency and hidden costs.

 To function correctly, it requires flawless master data:

-The calculation logic is based on the Low Level Code (LLC), which defines the order in which to expand the BOM.
+The calculation logic is based on the Low Level Code (LLC), which defines the order in which the BOM is exploded.
 Exceptions (advances, delays, cancellations) must always be monitored using pegging functionality, which allows you to trace the source of the requirements.

-When faced with an exception or a change in the material arrival schedule, it is important to trace the source of the requirements to understand the impacts on higher levels.
+When an exception occurs or there is a change in the material arrival schedule, it is important to trace the source of the requirements to understand the impacts on higher levels.

-An MRP system that operates on unreliable data leads to overstocking, stock-outs, urgent requests, plan instability, and a general increase in costs.
+An MRP system that operates on unreliable data leads to excess inventory, stockouts, urgent demands, plan instability, and a general increase in costs.

 The choice of procurement policy has a crucial impact on inventory, costs, and service levels.